Comadreja/js-for-gamedev/en/02-javascript/02-practica/TDD.md

         at QueueRunner.execute (/Users/salva/workspace/pvli2017-rpg-battle/node_modules/jasmine-core/lib/jasmine-core/jasmine.js:1923:10)
 ```

 The trace contains both the failure and where it happened in the set of calls, from the most recent to the earliest.
-Sometimes failures are a consequence of implementations that do not fulfill expectations, some other times they will be runtime errors, and on yet other occasions they will be the product of syntax errors.
+Failures are sometimes a consequence of implementations not fulfilling expectations, some other times they will be due to runtime errors, and on yet other occasions they will be the product of syntax errors.

-Get used to failing and to finding in the trace the exact point in the code that is up for you to solve.
+Get used to failing, as well as searching the trace for the exact point in the code that is up for you to fix.
 In order to do this, look for the `spec` and `src` folders in the trace.
-The first number after the path is the line that contains the failure.
+The first number after the path will be the line that contains the failure.

 ### Enabling and disabling tests